aparisot84/aparisot84/README.md

 My name is Augusto Parisot (hence aparisot) and here are some things about me:

-- 🔬 I'm currently studying for a master's degree in Fluminense Federal University Computer Institute
+- 🔬 Master degree in Fluminense Federal University Computer Institute
 - 🔭 I’m currently working on malware analysis in sandbox envirnoments
 - 🌱 I’m currently learning malware detection with Machine Learning in python
 - 🎓 I graduated from Fluminense Federal University Computer Institute
 - 🎓 I graduated from Brazilian Naval Accademy
 - 💻 I love writing code and malware analysis and learn anythings about it
 - 💬 Ask me about anything, I am happy to help;
-- 📫 How to reach me: aparisot@id.uff.br
+- 📫 Feel free to reach me: aparisot@id.uff.br
 - 📝 <a href="http://lattes.cnpq.br/3689498761565289" target="_blank">Resume</a><br>